PuzzleDude98/runic-docs/types/block_action_types/explode.md

 Type ID: `explode`

-!!! note

-    See [Minecraft Wiki: Explosion (Causes)](https://minecraft.wiki/w/Explosion#Causes) for a list of power values that are used in vanilla.
+>See [Minecraft Wiki: Explosion (Causes)](https://minecraft.wiki/w/Explosion#Causes) for a list of power values that are used in vanilla.

 ### Fields